groupdocs-conversion-cloud/docs/content/conversion/developer-guide/data-structures/loadoptions.md

 | Properties | Description
 |---|---
+|format|The format of input file, ("docx", for example).
+This field must be filled with correct input file format when using ConvertDirect method, which accept input file as binary stream, and, because of that, API can correctly handle LoadOptions.
 |defaultFont|Default font for Cells document|
 |fontSubstitutes|Substitute specific fonts when converting Cells document
 |showGridLines|Show grid lines